 You can use the boards to help your customers get to know you; what makes you laugh, what drives you on, and even what makes you want to run away and hide.
 Take a step back from your industry, and think about what you could pin that is relevant to that industry, but perhaps not directly related to your business and its products.

-For example, my business focuses on kids; so my pins are often about Parenting.
+For example, my business focuses on kids; so my pins are often about parenting.
 Customers love to see your human side.
-I have a board on there about my slightly eccentric children.
+I also have a board on there about my slightly eccentric children.

 Interacting with your customers